-Reading: This course operates on the principle of a "flipped classroom" which means that you will be reading stories and theoretical texts in advance and should come to class prepared to discuss them and apply what you've read to the class discussions and in-class exercises.
+Reading: This course operates on the principle of a "flipped classroom" which means that you will be reading stories and theoretical texts in advance and should come to class prepared to discuss them and apply what you've read to the class discussions and exercises.
 You are expected to make notes about readings in your journal, including quotes and page numbers to refer to in the text, so that we may use class time productively.

-Writing: We'll be writing two stories, one flash fiction piece and a longer story of up to 10 pages, both of which will be extensively revised and workshopped.
+Writing: We'll be writing two stories, one flash fiction piece and a longer story of up to 10 pages, both of which will be workshopped.
 A substantial rewrite of one of your submitted stories, using the feedback received from me and your fellow writers, and using the rewriting techniques appropriate for fiction will be due for finals.
-In addition, you will be expected to complete four writing assignments and hand in a reflective journal at the end of the term.
-This final reflective journal response should be 3+ pages long (Times New Roman 12pt., double-spaced) and reflect on the stories, discussions, textbook chapters, other critical readings we've done during the term, as well as your own writing and process.
-These journals should be thoughtful and show intellectual consideration.
-The aim is not to provide a summary or literary analysis, but rather to reflect on the work you've done and to make connections between texts, concepts, and writing discovery in order to solidify understanding and promote learning.
+In addition you will be expected to complete four writing assignments and hand in three reflective journals.